In the Margins: On the Pleasures of Reading and Writing: “Aquamarine”

 The second essay tackles the issues of realism, wondering if it's possible to write how things really are.
 An aquamarine ring, which used to belong to the author's mother, is used to demonstrate her reasoning: “the aquamarine was changeable, part of a changing reality, a changing me.”

-In order to accommplish a sense of realism, Ferrante uses the works of Italian theorist Adriana Cavarero, especially her concept of a “necessary other”.
+In order to accomplish a sense of realism, Ferrante uses the works of Italian theorist Adriana Cavarero, especially her concept of a “necessary other”.
 In Cavarero's works, the impulse to write comes from a woman telling another her story, in order to hear it being told back to her.
 It is this relational character that gives Ferrante's novels the dialogue that critic Tiziana de Rogatis has defined as “polyphonic.”

 “Histories, I”

 Ferrante also mentions the classic The Life and Opinions of Tristram Shandy, Gentleman, by Laurence Sterne.
-In this book the concept of writing as a “conversation” is subverted by the narrator's egotistic, digressive, first-person account of his life, and his depiction of opinions as counting more than objetive facts.
-However, how critics have pointed out, "the identity emerging from that dialogue with a 'necessary other'—Sterne’s reader, who is addressed directly from every corner of the novel—is elusive and domineering.
+In this book the concept of writing as a “conversation” is subverted by the narrator's egotistic, digressive, first-person account of his life, and his depiction of opinions as counting more than objective facts.
+However, as critics have pointed out, "the identity emerging from that dialogue with a 'necessary other'—Sterne’s reader, who is addressed directly from every corner of the novel—is elusive and domineering.
 While the narrator invokes the need for reciprocity, the reader ends up being trapped in a narrative time ruled by digressions and procrastination."
 She opposes to this Gertrude Stein's The Autobriography of Alice B. Toklas, which, in spite of its name, was written by Stein herself.
 A real person, who was also typing the book as Stein dictated it, becomes this way the "necessary other".

-Ferrante writes about how women have been erased from culture, claiming that writers feel obliged to read the cannon writers, who are majoritaly male, while many cultures men have not read Elsa Morante, Natalia Ginzburg, Anna Maria Ortese, Jane Austen, the Brontë sisters, or Virginia Woolf.
+Ferrante writes about how women have been erased from culture, claiming that writers feel obliged to read the canonical writers, who are predominantly male, while many cultures men have not read Elsa Morante, Natalia Ginzburg, Anna Maria Ortese, Jane Austen, the Brontë sisters, or Virginia Woolf.
 She encourages women to identify other women writers to form their History, using the poetry of Emily Dickinson to frame the idea.
 She claims that reproducing this is important not only on a cultural level, but on a political one.

 “Dante’s Rib.”

-The final essay, composed for a different seminar in Florence, is an appreciation of Dante Alighieri, and, more especifically, of his muse, Beatrice.
+The final essay, composed for a different seminar in Florence, is an appreciation of Dante Alighieri, and, more specifically, of his muse, Beatrice.

 Reception

-The book was well received by the critic, seen widely as a peak inside the writer's mind.
+The book was well received by critics, seen widely as a peek inside the writer's mind.

 As Molly Young writes for The New York Times, the book is "a philosophical monograph on the nature of writing" and also "a practical manual."